adslbarxatov/Xash3d-FWGS-for-ESHQ/README.md

 47. Our `trigger_gravity` now can set the coefficient for all objects on the map and save it for the next game loading.
 All values greater than `80` will be treated this way.

+48. Our adaptation is now able to save the current room type (echo effect) for the next game loading.

 &nbsp;